-Maple Leaf World Schools (MLWS) operates 3 high schools in Canadian university campuses: MLWS-TRU, MLWS-KPU and MLWS-LakeheadU.
-Proudly partnering with universities, MLWS applies to the educational philosophy of blending best western and eastern educational practices.
+Maple Leaf World Schools (MLWS) operates 2 high schools in Canadian university campuses: MLWS-TRU, and MLWS-KPU.
+Proudly partnering with universities, MLWS offers the British Columbia Graduation Program from grade 10 to 12.
 Our students share the state-of-the-art university facilities and have the opportunity to begin taking 1st year university courses at our partner universities.
 In 2020, over 90% of our graduates received admissions to QS Top 100 World Universities.

 Learning at Maple Leaf World Schools - Canada during COVID-19